It's Lyme Time You Knew!

 1. Ticks may not be seen, but they are there.
 Ticks can live six months without feeding and can withstand all but the most severe cold temperatures.
 They can hatch a brood of over 2,000 babies or more that are so tiny they can barely be seen with the naked eye.

-2. The American Dog tick, the Lonestar tick, and the Deer tick are just a few of at least 9 different species of ticks that carry the Lyme disease spirochete.
-It is also found in at least 6 species of mosquitoes, 13 species of mites, 15 species of flies, 2 species of fleas, and numerous wild and domestic mammals including rabbits, rodents, and birds.
+2. The American dog tick, the Lonestar tick, and deer tick are just a few of at least 9 different species of ticks that carry the Lyme disease spirochete.
+Lyme spirochetes have also been detected in at least 6 species of mosquitoes, 13 species of mites (including chiggers), 15 species of flies, 2 species of fleas and numerous wild and domestic mammals including rabbits, rodents, and birds.

 Once transmitted to humans, the spirochete (over 300 DIFFERENT strains have been identified to date) causes damage to it’s host by spreading to various parts of the body.
 Insects and other modes of transmission are currently being researched.
 (Florida List of Tick & Vector Borne Diseases)